Reduce Stretch Marks Using Laser Technology

 If you have had a similar experience and continue, like me, to hide beneath your swimsuit cover-up, I can provide you with some hope!
 There are many treatments available today to help reduce stretch marks.
 Learn how dermatologist, Dr. Asarch, recommends treating your stretch marks… and in time for SUMMER!”Visit our Media Page to read more!

 STRETCH MARKS HAVE YOU KEEPING THE COVER-UP ON?
 Let your Summer Skin Show.

 There is still time to treat stretch marks before you slip on your sundresses, shorts and bathing suits!
-Dr. Asarch of the Asarch Center for Dermatology and Laser in Denver, CO suggests a new laser treatment called Fractional Skin Resurfacing.This procedure regenerates skin cells and stimulates collagen to create a more uniform skin surface.
+Dr. Asarch of the Asarch Dermatology and Laser in Denver, CO suggests a new laser treatment called Fractional Skin Resurfacing.This procedure regenerates skin cells and stimulates collagen to create a more uniform skin surface.
 Clinical evaluations have shown up to a 75% improvement in treated stretch marks three months after the last treatment.
 Fractional Skin Surfacing is a non-ablative laser, meaning the overlying skin is left intact.
 Stretch marks are caused by a breakdown of collagen.